 UCS-SCU reduces the complexity and time associated with setting up and maintaining Cisco C-series servers.
 Server deployment is made easier.
-The wizard automatically locates and retrieves the most recent drivers, BIOS, and firmware updates.
 It guides you through questions to help quickly configure the server through automatic recognition of server hardware, with minimal reboots and an automated unattended operating system installation.